CocoaPods/CocoaPods/README.md

 ## Collaborate

 All CocoaPods development happens on GitHub.
 Contributions make for good karma and we [welcome new](https://blog.cocoapods.org/starting-open-source/) contributors with joy.
-We take contributors seriously, and thus have a contributor [code of conduct](CODE_OF_CONDUCT.md).
+We take contributors seriously and thus have a contributor [code of conduct](CODE_OF_CONDUCT.md).

 ## Links